Garth Wood: Background

 Garth is the brother of Balmain Tigers, Sydney Roosters and Warrington Wolves utility Nathan Wood and the son of Newtown, Norths and Souths halfback Barry Wood.

 Rugby league career

-A Souths junior Wood seemed destined to play the game as father, Barry Wood, was a halfback for the club and his brother, Nathan, also a Souths junior, signed and played for fellow foundation club Balmain Tigers in 1993.
+A Souths junior Wood seemed destined to play the game as his father, Barry Wood, was a halfback for the club and his older brother, Nathan, also a Souths junior, signed and played for fellow foundation club Balmain Tigers in 1993.
 Wood debuted for Souths at 17 years of age, but his rugby league career was fledging as he only played nine games for Souths and Balmain between 1997 and 1999, before four gap where he rejoined the Rabbitohs in 2004 and appeared in a further 16 games.
 After this Wood decided to make a career out of boxing like fellow league converts Anthony Mundine and Solomon Haumono.
 Wood describes the area he grew up in was a factor in his career path "When I was growing up, it was a tough area: you either played footy or fought".